 Is texting cheating in a relationship?
 This question gets asked a lot, especially in the context of reconnecting with an ex through text messages or taking the spark with a coworker to the next level virtually.
-You may be sharing your sexual fantasies or experiences with a ‘special’ friend and telling yourself that it’s all good since you’re not actually crossing a line.
+You may be sharing your fantasies or experiences with a ‘special’ friend and telling yourself that it’s all good since you’re not actually crossing a line.
 Heck, you’re not even sexting with this person, just sharing your thoughts and desires.
 So how is it considered cheating?

-Ask yourself, do these conversations turn you on, even if just a little bit?
+But, you have to ask yourself, do these conversations turn you on, even if just a little bit?
 Will you be comfortable letting your partner read these chats?
 Do you find yourself deleting these messages to keep your SO from chancing upon them?
-If the answer to all of these questions is yes, you, my friend, are guilty of cheating!
+If the answer to all of these questions is yes, you, my friend, are guilty of cheating.

 5. Being in a relationship with your phone

 Do you bury your head in your phone while your partner is trying to have a conversation with you?
-How often do you spend your evenings watching videos on YouTube with earphones plugged rather than spending quality time with your SO?
+How often do you spend your evenings watching videos on YouTube with earphones plugged in rather than spending quality time with your SO?
 Is your phone the last thing you interact with before going to bed and the first thing you reach for in the morning?
 If yes, then say hello to one of the modern types of cheating in a relationship.